How Has The Grand National Changed?

 Reserves and Field Sizes

-Incredibly, 66 horses started the 1929 Grand National, with only nine finishing, and the field size was not limited to today's 40 until 1984, though rarely did the field exceed this beyond that chaotic cavalry charge.
+Incredibly, 66 horses started the 1929 Grand National, with only nine finishing, and the field size was not limited to today's 34 until 1984, though rarely did the field exceed this beyond that chaotic cavalry charge.

-Female jockeys
+Female Jockeys

-Between then and Rosemary Henderson’s 5th aboard 100/1 chance Fiddlers Pike in 1994, 15 other women took part, but not a single woman got a ride again until 2005.
+Between then and Rosemary Henderson’s fifth aboard 100/1 chance Fiddlers Pike in 1994, 15 other women took part, but not a single woman got a ride again until 2005.
 That’s when everything began to change for women in racing in general.

-Up until then, only two women had completed the course.
-Since, just three out of 15 have failed, including Katie Walsh’s third on Seabass in 2012 - which was the highest ever placing by a female jockey up until last year.
-Rachel Blackmore was the top jockey at the 2021 Cheltenham Festival and it was a year to remember for the County Tipperary women as she also became to first female jockey to win the Grand National on Minella Times last year which is a huge a achievement for any jockey.
+Rachel Blackmore was the top jockey at the 2021 Cheltenham Festival and it was a year to remember for the County Tipperary women as she also became to first female jockey to win the Grand National on Minella Times in 2021 which is a huge a achievement for any jockey.